 10 Must-Have Family Board Games

-These are the 10 board games that we’ll make sure to rescue if our house is burning down – or at least the first to buy again if the fire marshal stops us from running back in.
-And with over 160 games in our game closet, this is a tough list to make.
-They’re all great board games and we have no hesitation in recommending all of them to every family out there.
+With that in mind, these are the 10 board games we’ll make sure to rescue if our house is burning down – or at least the first to buy again if the fire marshal stops us from running back in.
+And with over 500 games currently in our game closet, this is a tough list to make.

-Note: Even though we’ve listed the manufacturer suggested ages, we find that often times those ages are higher than necessary.
-Most likely your kids will be up to the challenge before then.
+Note: Even though we’ve listed the manufacturer’s suggested ages, we find that often times, those ages are higher than necessary.
+Your kids will most likely be up to the challenge before then.

 10 Must-Have Family Board Games: